Medium-capacity rail system

-A medium-capacity system (MCS), also known as light rapid transit or light metro, is a rail transport system with a capacity greater than light rail, but less than typical heavy-rail rapid transit.
-MCS’s trains are usually 1-4 cars, or 1 light rail vehicle (LRV).
-Most medium-capacity rail systems are automated or use light rail type vehicles.
-Light rail is considered high capacity as trains use 2-4 LRVs.
+A medium-capacity rail system (MCS), also known as light rapid transit or light metro, is a rail transport system with a capacity greater than light rail, but less than typical heavy-rail rapid transit.
+It typically resembles a rapid transit system in terms of infrastructure, but typically features shorter (2-4 car) trains and concomitantly smaller stations, and may have a differing network topology.

 Since ridership determines the scale of a rapid transit system, statistical modeling allows planners to size the rail system for the needs of the area.
-When the predicted ridership falls between the service requirements of a light rail and heavy rail or metro system, an MCS project is indicated.
+When the predicted ridership falls between the service requirements of a light rail and heavy-rail rapid transit or metro system, an MCS project is indicated.
 An MCS may also result when a rapid transit service fails to achieve the requisite ridership due to network inadequacies (e.g. single-tracking) or changing demographics.

-In contrast with most light rail systems, an MCS usually runs on a fully grade separated exclusive right-of-way.
+In contrast with light rail systems, an MCS or light metro runs on an entirely grade separated exclusive right-of-way, and is therefore completely separated from other traffic.
 In some cases, the distance between stations is much longer than typically found on heavy rail networks.
-An MCS may also be suitable for branch line connections to another mode of a heavy-capacity transportation system, such as an airport or a main route of a metro network.
+An MCS may also be suitable for branch line connections to another mode of a heavy-capacity transport system, such as an airport or a main route of a metro network.
+However, despite their smaller trains, some light metro systems can rival traditional rapid transit networks in terms of capacity thanks to automatic train operation allowing extremely high-frequency service.